PiyushBhangale/react_suarez_game/README.md

 	While playing for Uruguay in the 2014 World Cup

-This reactjs game is based on this biting incident.
+This reactjs game is based on the biting incidents.
 Suarez doing at what he is good at i.e biting.